-The Girl in the Red Velvet Swing is the true story of Evelyn Nesbit Shaw, a beautiful showgirl caught in a love triangle with elderly architect Stanford White and eccentric young millionaire Harry K. Thaw.
+The Girl in the Red Velvet Swing is the true story of Evelyn Nesbit (Dame Joan Collins), a beautiful showgirl caught in a love triangle with elderly architect Stanford White (Ray Milland) and eccentric young millionaire Harry K. Thaw (Farley Granger).

-Before being put on suspension, Marilyn Monroe was 20th Century-Fox's original choice for the role of Evelyn Nesbit.
-She turned down this film and a forthcoming remake of Wabash Avenue (1950) titled 'The Girl in Pink Tights' (which was to co-star Dan Dailey and 'Mitzi Gaynor') and was put on suspension.
-Sheree North was then announced as her replacement for both films until Joan Collins was eventually cast as Nesbit.
-'Girl in Pink Tights' was eventually abandoned.
+Marilyn Monroe was Twentieth Century Fox's original choice for the role of Evelyn Nesbit.
+She turned down this movie, as well as a planned remake of Wabash Avenue (1950) titled "The Girl in Pink Tights" (which was to co-star Dan Dailey and Mitzi Gaynor).
+As a result, she was put on suspension.
+Sheree North was then announced as her replacement for both movies until Dame Joan Collins was eventually cast as Nesbit.
+"The Girl in Pink Tights" project was eventually abandoned.
 See more »

 7 of 15 people found this review helpful.